nophead/NopSCADlib/readme.md

 ---
 <a name="Ribbon_clamp"></a>
 ## Ribbon_clamp
-Clamp for ribbon cable and polypropylene strip.
+Clamp for ribbon cable and polypropylene strip or one or more ribbon cables.

+* When `ways` is a scalar number the slot is sized for one rubbon cable and a PP strip.
+* When `ways` is a two element vector the second element indicates the number of cables and the slot is size for just the cables.

 [printed/ribbon_clamp.scad](printed/ribbon_clamp.scad) Implementation.